I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and

 I just couldn't picture KISS writing gloom-and-doom stories.
 'What are we going to write about?'
 I asked.
 'That our housekeepers didn't show up today?
 That our limo was late?'

 As work progressed on the new album, KISS was also spending a lot of time revisiting their past.
 They oversaw the release of 1994's KISS My Ass: Classic KISS Re-grooved tribute album, which featured covers of their classics performed by '90s rock royalty like Dinosaur Jr. and Lenny Kravitz, and stoked the fires of nostalgia even further a year later, when they embarked on their Worldwide KISS Convention tour -- a full-day, hands-on fan experience that included displays of vintage memorabilia, Q&A's and autograph sessions with band members, and nightly live acoustic performances.
 The popularity of those acoustic sets led to a KISS edition of MTV's Unplugged program in August of 1995, during which Peter Criss and Ace Frehley joined the band for a few songs.

 Beating the Boots...

-Gene told Metal Edge magazine in a reunion-tour interview that Mercury Records asked the band if they'd play a song from the new album in their live set, which would have given the label a reason to release the disc.
-KISS veto'd that idea, since Frehley & Criss had not played on the album, and the material on it didn't fit the tour's classic vibe.
-Mercury opted to put the album on the shelf for the duration of the tour, in the hopes that Simmons & Stanley would return to it at a later date.
+In a reunion-tour interview with Metal Edge magazine, Gene said that Mercury Records had asked them to add a song from the still-unreleased new album to their live set, which would have given the label a reason to release the disc.
+KISS veto'd that idea, since Frehley & Criss had not played on the album, and the material on it didn't fit the tour's classic "retro" vibe, so Mercury put the album on the shelf for the duration of the tour, in the hopes that Simmons & Stanley would return to it at a later date.